 Pointing at a public repo without cloning the reader

 When repoUrl is set, the element flips into async mode: loading state, GitHub tree fetch, merge, cap, and rebuild the sidebar.
 A load-sequence counter throws away stale completions if the author updates config mid-flight.
-Sidebar filter is substring match on paths and names—the README calls it Go to file.
-Errors from GitHub surface as messages; the component can fall back to files-only content if the fetch fails.

 Data flow